 I was wrong because with all the hate in the world on the news, it’s with the strength of 29 voices in our conversations and research about tough issues in our world that made me look forward to coming to work every day.
 I proudly watched each student stand up for each other, for people they didn’t know, and stood proudly as they spoke out for those voices that weren’t being heard or defended.

 I was wrong because it’s with the strength of 29 hands, that we were able to use our writing to ask for change when we realized that something needed to be done to make our world and community a better place.
 Each student proudly spoke up in front of parents, Mr. Mong, and anyone who would listen to them.
 They have found out that their voice matters.

-I was wrong because it’s with the strength of 29 hearts that you collectively sought out someone who had been treated unfairly for years, raised over $145 of your own money, and put on the show of a lifetime to let David know he matters and will always have someone to call a friend.
+I was wrong because it’s with the strength of 29 hearts that they collectively sought out someone who had been treated unfairly for years, raised over $145 of their own money, and put on the show of a lifetime to let a student named David know he mattered and will always have someone to call a friend.

 The following year, I looped with the same group of kids and they wanted to continue the flashmob tradition so we upped our game, added costumes that I bought, acquired custom t-shirts from a group of colleagues, and upped the difficulty of the dance, requiring us to start working on day one of school.
 Shortly into the school year, the boy, who started the whole thing with the random act of kindness suffered the loss of his father.
 Naturally, we had our next target.
 This time students raised their own money and I matched it to get him a nice basketball, a gift card to Game Stop, and some treats.
 You can read about this uplifting chain of events and watch the routine here: